List of Yes band members: 1968–1981

 Fragile, was recorded by the new line-up and was released in November 1971, followed by Close to the Edge in September 1972.
 The growing critical and commercial success of the band was not enough to retain Bruford, who left Yes in the summer of 1972, before the album's release, to join King Crimson.
 The band considered several possible replacements, including Aynsley Dunbar (who was playing with Frank Zappa at the time), and decided on former Plastic Ono Band drummer Alan White, a friend of Anderson and Offord who had once sat in with the band weeks before Bruford's departure.

 Wakeman left the band after the 1973–1974 tour; his solo album Journey to the Centre of the Earth topped the UK charts in May 1974.
 Several musicians were approached to replace Wakeman, including Vangelis Papathanassiou, Eddie Jobson of Roxy Music and former Atlantis/Cat Stevens keyboardist Jean Roussel.
 Howe says he also asked Keith Emerson, who did not want to leave Emerson, Lake & Palmer.
 Yes ultimately chose Swiss keyboardist Patrick Moraz of Refugee, who arrived in August 1974 during the recording sessions for Relayer.

 In late 1976, the band travelled to Switzerland and started recording for their album Going for the One.
 It was then that Anderson sent early versions of "Going for the One" and "Wonderous Stories" to Wakeman, who felt he could contribute to such material better than the band's past releases.
 Moraz was let go, after Wakeman was booked, initially on a session musician basis.
 Upon its release in July 1977, Going for the One topped the UK album charts for two weeks.

-After internal tensions, Anderson and Wakeman left yes in early 1980.
-Their replacements where keyboardist Geoff Downes and singer Trevor Horn of the Buggles.
-After releasing Drama, and touring in support of it the group disbanded in March 1981.
+After internal tensions, Anderson and Wakeman left Yes in early 1980.
+Their replacements were keyboardist Geoff Downes and singer Trevor Horn of the Buggles.
+After releasing Drama and touring in support of it, the group disbanded in March 1981.